IBM/powerai/README.md

 ## conda-recipes

 This directory holds conda recipes for the PowerAI supplementary channel.
 There is no support for these recipes or the supplementary channel.
 Community contributions will be considered.
+The supplementary channel is located on anaconda.org at https://anaconda.org/powerai/